7 Top Tips for the Best Confetti Photos

 6. Don’t forget to smile!

-When your guests are throwing confetti towards you, it can be easy to look down or flinch in anticipation.
-You don’t need to look at the camera, but try to keep your eyes up and your expression happy!
+When your guests are throwing confetti towards you, it can be easy to look down in anticipation.
+You don’t need to look at the camera, but try to keep your eyes up!
 If it’s difficult to look ahead, then try to focus on your new husband or wife instead.
 I find that the biodegradable paper confetti is less likely to make you flinch due to being more lightweight too.

 7. Factor the confetti into your timings and have help on hand